Harin-6044/Question-Answering-System/README.md

 #### Working :

-* Make sure that Python 3.6 or above version is installed.
+* Make sure that Python 3.6 or above version is installed
-* Install the necessary dependencies by running pip install fastapi uvicorn transformers.
+* Install the necessary dependencies by running pip install fastapi uvicorn transformers
-* Run the FastAPI server using "uvicorn main:app --reload".
+* Navigate to the respective directory and run the FastAPI server using "uvicorn main:app --reload"
-* Access the Swagger UI at http://localhost:8000/docs to interact with the API.
+* Access the Swagger UI at http://localhost:8000/docs to interact with the API
-* Enter the question and context in the provided fields and click "Try it out" to get the predicted answer.
+* Enter the question and context in the provided fields and click "Try it out" to get the predicted answer

 #### Demo :